 I Heart Artichokes

-- Fried artichokes with Blue Diamond almond aioli
+- Fried artichokes with lemon aioli (Vegetarian)

 - Artichoke toast with artichoke cream cheese and olive & artichoke tapenade (A favorite from 2019!)

 - Black garlic soy-braised pork belly banh mi